p1otr/dh-python/dh_python3.rst

 --depends=DEPENDS	translate given requirements into Debian dependencies and add them to ${python3:Depends}.
 Use it for missing items in requires.txt

---depends-sections=SECTIONS	translate requirements from given sections of requres.txt file into Debian dependencies and add them to ${python3:Depends}.
+--depends-section=SECTION	translate requirements from given sections of requres.txt file into Debian dependencies and add them to ${python3:Depends}.

 --recommends=RECOMMENDS		translate given requirements into Debian dependencies and add them to ${python3:Recommends}

---recommends-sections=SECTIONS	translate requirements from given sections of requres.txt file into Debian dependencies and add them to ${python3:Recommends}.
+--recommends-section=SECTION	translate requirements from given sections of requres.txt file into Debian dependencies and add them to ${python3:Recommends}.

 --suggests=SUGGESTS	translate given requirements into Debian dependencies and add them to ${python3:Suggests}

---suggests-sections=SECTIONS	translate requirements from given sections of requres.txt file into Debian dependencies and add them to ${python3:Suggests}.
+--suggests-section=SECTION	translate requirements from given sections of requres.txt file into Debian dependencies and add them to ${python3:Suggests}.

 --requires=FILENAME	translate requirements from given file(s) into Debian